quacksouls/bitburner/doc/guide/gang.md

 wanted level can never be lower than 1.
 Aim to keep the penalty below a certain fraction.

-You should not be worrying about your penalty until you have at least 6 gang members.
+You should not be worrying about your penalty until you have a full house, i.e.
+12 gang members.
 Early in your gang's existence, you should focus on raising respect to recruit more members to your gang and building the stats of your members, especially the Defense stat.
-Assign one or more members to commit acts of (cyber)terrorism, while assigning the remaining members to other tasks that generate money.
-In case you have an excellent source of passive income, you might as well assign all members to (cyber)terrorism so as to recruit 12 members as soon as possible.
-Once you have at least 6 members, it is time to constantly monitor your penalty.
+Assign each recruit to train their combat stats, after which graduate them to strongarming civilians.
+Leave the ganster at the latter task for a while until their combat stats are high enough to be assigned to armed robbery.
+Let the ganster train their stats in the latter task for a while, then assign them to traffick illegal arms.
+Finally, graduate the gangster to commit acts of terrorism.
+The above course of tasks would train a gangster's combat stats until they are ready for terrorism, where they will farm respect to help you recruit more members.
+Do not worry about penalty or that your gang is not generating money.
+You should have other sources of income such as a batcher, a trade bot, a Coding Contract solver, etc.

+Having recruited 12 gang members, assign all of them to traffick illegal arms.
+You can now worry about and monitor your penalty.
 The best tasks for lowering your penalty are vigilante justice (in a criminal gang) and ethical hacking (in a hacking gang).
 Define a penalty window $[t, T]$ and constantly monitor your penalty.
 If your penalty is at least $T$, assign one or more members to vigilante justice (or ethical hacking).
-When your penalty has decreased below $t$, reassign members from vigilante justice (or ethical hacking) to tasks that earn money.
+When your penalty has decreased below
+$t$, reassign members from vigilante justice (or ethical hacking) to tasks that earn money.
 However, if your respect increases faster than your wanted level, you might want to ignore your penalty altogether and instead assign your members to tasks that generate income.

 ## Ascension